As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Mobile phones work by emitting radio frequency radiation, which they use to connect to cell phone towers that provide them with coverage.
 The signal emitted by mobile phones is known as electromagnetic (EMF) radiation.

 EMF radiation also covers other types of radiation such as heat and microwaves, which are emitted as byproducts when the mobile phone is in use.
 EMF radiation is known as non-ionizing, or low frequency radiation.
 This is the same as what’s emitted by your WiFi router, TV, or computer.

 The issue that most people have with mobile phones when it comes to EMF radiation, specifically radio frequencies, is that we put them to our heads when we’re talking, meaning those radio waves are passing directly into our brains.
 What does this do for our health?
 It’s fair to say nothing positive.

-The issue when it comes to students, in fact all young people, and these kind of health complications, is that they’re that at a much higher risk because their bodies are still developing (read this article to know why).
+The issue when it comes to students, in fact, all young people, and these kinds of health complications, is that they’re that at a much higher risk because their bodies are still developing (read this article to know why).

 Much the same as how smoking and caffeine use has a bigger impact on young people, EMF exposure works in exactly the same way.